Timberlake Mountain Bike Trails

 Beginner trails (green blazes) are rideable by novice riders, usually without dismounting.
 Obstacles have ridearounds or bypasses.

-Intermediate trails (yellow blazes) are longer, contain more obstacles, and may require the rider to dismount.
+Intermediate trails (blue blazes) are longer, contain more obstacles, and may require the rider to dismount.
 Climbs are steeper, longer, and more strenuous for riders.

 Advanced/Expert trails (red blazes) are the most difficult with steep climbs and drops, larger obstacles, tighter turns, and longer, more strenuous segments.
 Obstacles may not have ridearounds or bypasses.